jorzel/jorzel.github.io/_posts/2021-12-22-graphql-api-and-rest-api-mirror-impementations-in-python.md

         query = query.limit(limit)
     return query
 ```
-As far as REST API implementation is concerned, we can take parameters from `request.args` structure.
+As far as REST API implementation is concerned, we can take parameters from the `request.args` structure.
 ```python
 @main.route("/restaurants", methods=["GET"])
 def restaurants():